mbianchidev/mbianchidev/values-and-mission.md

 - Do my best to make the world a better place by building something meaningful and impactful.
 - Help engineers to achieve their goals, sharing my knowledge and experience and giving back to the community that helped me to grow.
-- Advocate for Cloud Native Open-Source technologies.
-Open-Source has been the past, is the present and will be the future of IT and powers the world we live in today.
+- Advocate for Cloud Native Open Source technologies.
+Open Source has been the past, is the present and will be the future of IT and powers the world we live in today.
 - Simplify the life of my fellow developers and engineers, by building tools and services that make their life easier.

 ---